Prader-Willi syndrome is a rare genetic disorder. It is the most common cause of obesity caused by a genetic syndrome.

 Septic-embolic encephalitis, also known as septic-embolic brain abscess, refers to a focal or diffuse brain infection, ischemic and hemorrhagic damages following infective thromboembolism from any part of the body.
 It is usually caused by bacterial infections from endocarditis.

 Serrated polyposis syndrome (SPS), also called hyperplastic polyposis syndrome, is one of numerous polyposis syndromes and is characterized by the presence of multiple serrated polyps or a mixture of serrated and hyperplastic polyps, with the exact number required for diagnosis dependent on loca...

-    The severe acute respiratory syndrome (SARS) also known as severe acute respiratory syndrome-related coronavirus (SARS-CoV) is a zoonotic illness caused by SARS-CoV, a coronavirus.
-The disease was first seen in the city of Foshan in Guangdong Province in China in 2002 and was traced back to the ...
+The severe acute respiratory syndrome (SARS) is a zoonotic illness caused by severe acute respiratory syndrome-related coronavirus (SARS-CoV-1), a coronavirus.
+The disease was first seen in the city of Foshan in Guangdong Province in China in 2002 and was traced back to the Himalayan (masked) p...

 Shapiro syndrome is a very rare condition characterized by the triad of episodic hypothermia, hyperhidrosis, and agenesis of the corpus callosum 1.
 A similar syndrome, characterized by episodic hyperthermia and agenesis of the corpus callosum, has been termed reverse Shapiro syndrome 2.

 Sheehan syndrome is a rare cause of pituitary apoplexy and hypopituitarism.
 It only occurs in postpartum females who experience large volume hemorrhage and hypovolemic shock, either during delivery or afterward with resultant necrosis of anterior pituitary cells 4.

 Shone syndrome, also known as Shone complex, is a rare syndrome characterized by left-sided, obstructive congenital heart defects.